arnaud-lb/php-memory-profiler/README.md

 This can be done at anytime during the program, ideally when the leak is large, so that it will be more visible in the profile.

-This can be done multiple times during the same execution, if necessary.
+This can be done multiple times during the same execution, but this is not necessary.

 ### 3. Visualizing the profile